blumareks/IoT2020/README.md

 - Step six - update the node of `IBM IoT App In` with the id of the virtual sensor (upper right number seen on the face of the virtual temp sensor from step four) for the Quickstart authentication
 - Step seven - use the button `Deploy` to update and run the flow
 - Step eight - observe the change of the logs in the debug, when changing the temperature.
 What happens when the temp in Celcius exceeds 38C?
+- more information is provided in this blogpost by John Walicki: https://developer.ibm.com/tutorials/how-to-create-an-internet-of-things-platform-starter-application/

 ## TBC ...